 With friendly, helpful staff, the USO is a great place to have a snack, unwind, and get your bearings.
 You can use the phone, computers, or WiFi to make hotel and rental car arrangements.

-The USO also has a few small sundry items in case you forgot something.
+The USO also has a few small sundry items in case you forgot something, and the can provide towels and toiletry items if you would like to use the shower in the terminal.

 5. The Ramstein Inn is the central reservations office for lodging throughout the KMC.